You get what you pay for

 Hearing aids, unlike consumer electronics, can be adjusted to suit various individual hearing loss patterns.
 Some hearing aids are better suited to certain hearing loss configurations, than others.
 Your friend might be able to understand speech in quiet and speech in noise, with only a little boost to their hearing.
 Your inherent ability to hear and understand speech might be more impaired than your friend’s.
 That is also why hearing aid model specific reviews cannot be relied upon to give you a true indication of how you might fare.
 Even more concrete aspects such as reliability and ease of use can differ between users.

 It is much better to look at references from friends to a specific independent provider, where they felt heard and their needs were carefully assessed and individually addressed.
 An Independent provider should have access to a number of hearing aid brands, from which they can choose the one best suited to your unique needs.
-Make sure that the chosen provider assesses your corrected hearing in quiet and in noise, before making hearing aid recommendations.
+Make sure that the chosen provider assesses your ability to hear speech in quiet and in noise, before making hearing aid recommendations.

 I only need to use the hearing aid when I think I need it